collections_bookmark Part of Dominaria United

 How often is Night's Whisper drawn in a Commander game?

-In 659 tracked games where Night's Whisper was in the deck, it was drawn 25% of the time.
-That is consistent with a single-copy spell in a 100-card deck.
-Of 185 drawn copies, 68% were cast before the game ended.
-The remainder were mostly held in hand when the game concluded rather than deliberately withheld.
+In 1696 tracked games where Night's Whisper was in the deck, it was drawn 24% of the time.
+That is consistent with what you'd expect from a singleton in a 100-card deck.
+Of the 447 copies that reached a player's hand, 68% were cast before the game concluded.

-What turn does Night's Whisper typically get cast?
+What turn does Night's Whisper usually get cast?

-Does casting Night's Whisper actually improve your win odds?
+Does casting Night's Whisper actually improve your win rate?

 Is Night's Whisper legal in Commander?

 Yes.
-Night's Whisper is legal and unrestricted in Commander, as well as in Legacy, Modern, Vintage, Pauper, Historic, Timeless, and several other formats.
-It is not legal in Standard, Pioneer, or Alchemy.
-Its common rarity also makes it a staple in Pauper Commander.
+Night's Whisper is legal and unrestricted in Commander, Duel Commander, Pauper Commander, Brawl, Legacy, Modern, Vintage, and several other formats.
+It is not legal in Standard, Pioneer, Alchemy, or Penny Dreadful.